digitalcredentials/dcc-members-oidf/README.md

 Then run:

-`terraform plan`.
+`terraform plan`

 You should have 2 or 4 components ready to redeploy (code zips and potentially lambda functions).

-Push new code to test only: `terraform apply "-target=module.test"` Push new code to prod only: `terraform apply "-target=module.production"` (Rarely used): push new SSL certs: `terraform apply "-target=module.certificates"` (Do not use unless you want to update test and prod simultaneously): `terraform apply "-target=module.certificates"`
+Push new code to test only:

+`terraform apply "-target=module.test"`

+Push new code to prod only:

+`terraform apply "-target=module.production"`

+(Rarely used): push new SSL certs:

+`terraform apply "-target=module.certificates"`

+(Do not use unless you want to update test and prod simultaneously):

+`terraform apply "-target=module.certificates"`

 ### Testing locally (using SQLite):